 Following a change to the law in 2005, you are no longer restricted in where you can buy your animal medication from.
 It used to be that only your vet could supply it, but now they are legally obliged to write you out a prescription so you can buy it elsewhere, enabling you to shop around for the best deal.

-Side effects are fairly common when taking medication long-term, so it is important to discuss all of these with your vet.
+Side effects can appear when taking medication long-term, so it is important to discuss all of these with your vet.
 Until your cat tries the medication, it is impossible to know how they will react, so a watch-and-see approach is often needed.

 If your cat is really struggling on what your vet has prescribed them and you feel that the cons of the medication outweigh the pros, speak to your vet about an alternative as there usually is one.